baltimore-sun-data/Sun-Trends/SETUP.md

 -- Open the file php/getcwd.php in text editor and uncomment the single commented command in that file by removing the double slashes.

 -- Upload the file to the same folder where you are hosting trends and view in your web browser.
-This is your server path.  (ours is “/var/www/html/trends-baltimoresun-com” results may vary)
+This is your server path (i.e. “/var/www/html/path-to-trends-folder”)

 -- For security purposes, DELETE THIS FILE FROM THE SERVER.